 In an article in The New York Times, discussing clotted cream, it states that Cornish Food historian, Alan Davidson, suggests the origins go even further back, with the famous ingredient clotted cream, originating over 2000 years ago, when the Phoenicians (from what is now Lebanon and Syria) arrived in Cornwall.
 They traded their traditional way of making cream, called ‘Kaymak’, for Cornish tin.

-Despite this long history, The Cream Tea Society, purport, however, that the cream tea tradition didn’t flourished until the 1850s, when tourism boomed, in the West Country, thanks to the opening of the railway.
+Despite this long history, The Cream Tea Society, purports, however, that the cream tea tradition didn’t flourish until the 1850s, when tourism boomed, in the West Country, thanks to the opening of the railway.

-In fact, the actual term ‘cream tea’ is not evdienced as in common use until the 20th century, with its first recorded mentioned in the newspaper, ‘The Cornishman’, in September 1931.
+In fact, the actual term ‘cream tea’ is not evidenced as in common use until the 20th century, with its first record mentioned in the newspaper, ‘The Cornishman’, in September 1931.